erickoch3/udacity-cloud-devops-capstone/README.md

 `./kubernetes/deploy-blue-green.sh blue`

+In our pipeline, we get the current deployment with `source kubernetes/get_current_deployment.sh` to get the `COLOR_ACTIVE` and `COLOR_TEST` variables.
+We then run `kubernetes/stage_for_deployment.sh` to deploy the TEST environment.

 6. Create a Load Balancer to expose the deployment
-We create a Cluster IP with Kubernetes using our `loadbalancer.yml` manifest.
+We create two Load Balancers with Kubernetes included in our `ingress.yaml` manifest.

-`kubectl create -f kubernetes/loadbalancer.yaml` `./kubernetes/update_load_balancer.sh blue`

-7. Create Ingress Controls
-We need to set up an Ingress service on Kubernetes to ensure external requests can access any webpage.
-We'll use `ingress.yaml`.

-`kubectl apply -f kubernetes/ingress.yaml`
+`kubectl apply -f kubernetes/ingress.yaml` `./kubernetes/update_load_balancer.sh blue`

+For our actual deployment, we've already created both a test and an active (main) load balanacer.
+We simply use Kubernetes' declarative manifest to adjust the main load balancer to point toward the TEST deployment, thereby making it active.

+This manifest/script additionally sets ingress controls to allow access to any webpage.

 8. Check Deployment!
 Let's grab our external IP (DNS name) to check on our deployment.

-`kubectl get service/clustering-service-loadbalancer |  awk {'print $1" " $2 " " $4 " " $5'} | column -t`
+`kubectl get service/clustering-service-main |  awk {'print $1" " $2 " " $4 " " $5'} | column -t`

 If you try connecting to the IP/hostname, you should be good to go!